 The ASCAP vs. BMI Lack

 What up Smart Rapper!
-I’m Rob Level and today we are talking about ROYALTIES for YA MUSIC, the tools you need to collect them, plus some insider info you NEED to know as an up and coming independent artist.
+I’m Rob Level and today we are talking about ROYALTIES for your MUSIC, the tools you need to collect them, and some insider info you NEED to know as an up-and-coming independent artist.

-You never know who might be using your music for any number of things and you deserve to know and get whatever royalties you’re owed for them using your music!
+You never know who might be using your music for any number of things.
+You deserve to know and get your due royalties!